grafana/alloy/docs/sources/reference/components/prometheus/prometheus.exporter.ssh.md

 If the command output is not a simple numeric value, use `parse_regex` to extract the numeric value from the output.

+---

+## Secure Known Hosts Setup

+### How It Works

+The `prometheus.exporter.ssh` component uses the `known_hosts` file to validate host keys and protect against man-in-the-middle (MITM) attacks.
+Here's how it handles this:

+1. **First-Time Setup**:
+   - If the `known_hosts` file does not exist, the component creates it and fetches the host key using `ssh-keyscan`.
+   - The fetched key is securely stored in the `known_hosts` file.

+2. **Subsequent Runs**:
+   - The component validates the server's host key against the stored key in `known_hosts`.
+   - If the keys match, the connection proceeds.
+   - If there is a mismatch, the component raises an error, requiring **manual intervention** to verify the legitimacy of the key change.

+3. **Adding or Modifying Targets**:
+   - When a new target is added, or its address changes, the component automatically scans and stores the host key.
+   - If the target's key already exists but has changed, the connection is blocked until the discrepancy is resolved manually.

+### Manual Resolution

+If a host key mismatch occurs due to a legitimate key update:
+- Manually update the `known_hosts` file with the new key using `ssh-keyscan` or other secure methods.

+---

 ## Exported fields

 {{< docs/shared lookup="reference/components/exporter-component-exports.md" source="alloy" version="<ALLOY_VERSION>" >}}